The Texas heat is already here and with it comes higher gas prices. Check out these nine simple tips for saving money this year on gasoline!

 You may love feeling the road and your surroundings fly past you in your fast car, but driving at excessive speeds is not only dangerous, it can also drain your fuel.
 Because speedy driving increases drag on your vehicle, more gas is used to compensate for the extra effort it must put in to maintain those speeds.

-Another way to keep your tank as full as possible is to never sit around in your car with it turned on -- especially if you have your air conditioner blasting.
-The summer may be blisteringly hot in Texas, but you should seek an in-door shelter other than your car to stay out of the heat.
+Another way to keep your tank as full as possible is to never sit around in your car with it turned on — especially if you have your air conditioner blasting.
+The summer may be blisteringly hot in Texas and Oklahoma, but you should seek an in-door shelter other than your car to stay out of the heat.
 If not, you'll use up the gas you could have used for driving.

 Love these easy ways to save money on gasoline this summer?
 If so, you might love all the other tips, tricks, and financial advice available each week on the Atlas Credit blog!